Merkel's Cabinet agrees 'climate packet,' environmentalists say it's paltry | DW | 20.09.2019

 "I am bitterly disappointed," said Baerbock, saying that the Merkel-Scholz package amounted to an abandonment of Germany's commitments made in Paris in 2015.

-The German section of Fridays for Future tweeted that cabinet's package was "no breakthrough" and "had nothing to do" with confining world temperature rises to 1.5 degrees Celsius.
+The German section of Fridays for Future tweeted that cabinet's package was "no breakthrough" and "had nothing to do" with confining world temperature rises to 1.5 degrees Celsius despite months of massive public pressure.

 Greenpeace director Martin Kaiser accused Merkel's conservatives especially of blocking needed wide-ranging steps and described intended rate for fuel pricing as "laughable."